Skovorp/number_recognition_stats/README.md

 ##### Nones_stats.txt
 Some files do not contain any number (None).
 If algorythm works correctly, it should also return None.
 In this file number of false/true positive or negative results are measured and files where mistakes occured are shown.
 Also contains info about merge fails if any.
 ##### Type_stats.txt
-There are 2 types of car numbers in Russia.
+There are 2 types of license plate number in Russia.
 In this file, there is info about freqency of type recogmision.
 ##### All_mistakes.txt
 All numbers with mistakes.
 Each mistake comes with Levenstein distance calculated with provided weights.
 ##### ids_log.txt